VelasquezTracy25/velasqueztracy25/README.md

 ### Hola, I'm Tracy! 👋

-I'm a grad from Codeup, a 22-week career accelerator program in Texas.
+I'm a software devloper in San Antonio,  Texass.
 I like to use my creativity and problem-solving skills to work on front-end projects.

-I would love to connect to share tips and tricks with each other!
+I would love to connect to share tips and tricks!

 I'm currently:
 - 🔭  working on a puzzle game